A Few Steps to Faster Turn Times

 The appraisal profession is evolving at all times.
-Often, it seems, appraisers are asked to offer extra information or have steps added to their appraisal process.
-All of this is to ensure their client has the best information available.
-To stay current with the always changing requirements, Crest Appraisal Services is always seeking additional tools and improving processes in order to increase efficiency so we can do more work for faster.
-At Crest Appraisal Services we know that time is important to everybody, so we've listed a couple of tips you can do to speed up the process when you order an appraisal with Crest Appraisal Services.
+Regularly, it seems, appraisers are asked to offer more information or have steps added to their process.
+They do this additional work to ensure their client receives the best information available.
+To keep up with the constantly changing requirements, Crest Appraisal Services is constantly testing new tools and tweaking processes to increase efficiency so we can do more work for our customers.
+Since Crest Appraisal Services knows that time is important to everyone, we've listed some items you can do to lessen turn times when you order an appraisal from Crest Appraisal Services.

-- When you order online, you automatically get e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
+- With online ordering, you get automatic e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
 This tip alone will save the most time!
-We don't have to re-key information from a fax, and nor will you wonder whether we received the order.
+No longer do we have to retype information from a fax, and you don't have to wonder whether the order was received.

-- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is good information to include with the assignment.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is helpful information to pass long with the assignment.
+Even a list of recent sales in the area is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.

-If you have any questions about your property or an assignment we're working on for you, feel free to contact us
+If you have any questions about your property or an appraisal we're working on for you, don't hesitate to call us at

-- Cookie-cutter houses are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how differing features contribute to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
-These are things we'll find out on our own anyway, and knowing them as soon as possible will likely make your report arrive earlier.
+- It's relatively easy to appraise a cookie-cutter house.
+Most of an appraiser's time is spent analyzing how details unique to a property add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we would find out on our own, knowing them sooner is likely to make your report arrive without delay.

-- One of the most time consuming steps of the appraisal process is setting an inspection date with the occupants of the home.
-It's understandable for a homeowner to be apprehensive with a stranger inspecting every corner of their home, taking pictures, and making abundant notes.
-With the belief that it will make the house appraise higher, a few homeowners feel they must make the place spotless before the appraisal inspection.
-And will put off the appointment until the house is cleaned.
+- One of the most tedious parts of the appraisal process is setting an appointment with the homeowner.
+We understand that a homeowner may be uncomfortable with an unknown person looking in every corner of their home, taking pictures, and making lots of notes.
+With the idea that it will increase the value, many homeowners believe they should make the place spotless before the appraiser comes by.
+So they put off the appointment until it is cleaned.

-Coming from you -- someone they are working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't affect their home's value one little bit, and can go a long way toward trimming the time it takes to inspect a home.
-Please feel free to point them to this website, where we have several pages of relevant information for homeowners as well as others about the appraisal process.
-Have them call us if they want to become familiar with our staff and services.
-And tell them it benefits them to set the appointment without delay!
+Coming directly from you -- a person they have been working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the time it takes to inspect a home.
+Our website has several pages of useful information about the appraisal process for homeowners.
+Please feel free to share it with your customers.
+They can even call us if they want to meet our staff and learn more about our services.
+And tell them it's to their advantage to set the appointment without delay!

 - No more phone and fax tag.
 Up-to-the-minute status updates are available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-There's no easier or faster way to track the status of your report.
+As each important milestone in an assignment is completed, that information is instantly available to you online.
+It's never been easier to keep track of your report's status.